This project hopes to be able to provide interchangeable PLC interface drivers to projects such as;

 In the case of ADEFU, a single program could sniff for a server, start a new

 server if one does not exist, start a new client/serial port program for the interface and then run the user interface.

 This may seem a bit complex at first, but hopefully people can see the advantages in a modular system.

-I have no code to offer at this point, and it will not be very quick as I am busy with school.
+I have no code to offer at this point, and it looks like this will end up an unfinished project.